Fort Smith & The Wild Wild West

 - Motorcoach Transportation & Professional Tour Managers are available

 Whatever you want, U S Tours will be happy to structure tour prices to match your needs.
 Just let us know!

-Next, you ride on the Arkansas & Missouri Railroad, in an authentic 19th century passenger car, for a beautiful excursion through the Ozark Mountains.
-This one-way tour excursion takes you through the ruggedly beautiful Boston Mountain range of the Ozarks, over valley trestles and through the 1700-foot long Winslow tunnel.
-This is some of the most breathtaking scenery you are likely to see in “The Natural State”.
-A Box Lunch will be provided.
-Your motor coach will be waiting in Winslow to return your group to Fort Smith.
+Next, take a ride on the A&M Railroad into the beautiful Ozark Mountains.
+Traveling from Van Buren to Winslow, this three-hour, 70 miles round trip excursion takes you through the ruggedly beautiful Boston Mountain range of the Ozarks, over three valley trestles and through the 1700-foot-long Winslow tunnel for some of the most breathtaking scenery you are likely to see in ‘The Natural State’.
+Lunch is included on the train.

-Tonight, dinner is included at Taliano’s Italian Restaurant, housed in the James Sparks home.
-Built in 1887, this Romanesque-Victorian has its original interiors, including chandeliers and hand-carved fireplaces.
-While dining, Judge and Mrs. Parker will come by to greet the group.
-If someone in your party has been misbehavin’ while in Fort Smith, he may even bring a deputy.
+Dinner is included tonight at Taliano’s Italian Restaurant, housed in the James Sparks home.
+Built in 1887, this Romanesque-Victorian has its original interiors including chandeliers and hand-carved fireplaces.
 (B,L,D)

 Day 3 – U.S. Marshals Museum – Depart for Home

 After breakfast, visit the new United States Marshals Museum.
 Scheduled to open in July 2022, the museum will be a 50,000 square foot world-class facility on the banks of the Arkansas River.
 The Museum will feature a unique exterior with a modified star-shaped design signifying the star badge worn by courageous U.S. Marshals.